Sappher/DocGen/README.md

 - Maximum file size and overall character budget are configurable inputs.
 - Users can provide custom exclusion patterns to omit sensitive files or large directories.

+## Confluence Publisher

+When `enable-confluence: true`, DocGen publishes AI outputs directly to Confluence in addition to opening the PR.
+Supply the following inputs (usually via workflow `with:` or repository/environment secrets):

+- `confluence-base-url`: Full site URL, typically `https://<site>.atlassian.net/wiki/`.
+- `confluence-email` and `confluence-api-token`: Credentials for a PAT-enabled account.
+- `confluence-page-map`: Mapping between prompt file paths and Confluence page IDs (either JSON or newline-separated `prompt=PAGE_ID` pairs).
+Each prompt must have a page ID defined.
+- Optional `confluence-space-key` if you want to override the destination space (otherwise the page's existing space is used).

+On each run, the action updates the mapped page by incrementing the version and replacing the body with the generated Markdown converted to Confluence storage format.

 ## Development

 ```bash